Joseph-Melberg/Manager/README.md

 ### Plane Listener

-Listens for rabbitmq messages detailing the planes in the sky, uploads that info to redis for it to be accessed by the InterApi
+Listens for rabbitmq messages detailing the planes in the sky, uploads that info to redis for it to be accessed by the InterApi.

+### Temperature Listener

+Listens for rabbitmq messages detailing the temperature of some of components in my tech stack, including the Pi's and the servers I run my services on.

 # Notes